UnaBiz/unashield/docs/hardware.md

 UnaShield is well-tested on Arduino UNO R3; however, it’s not compatible with all the variants of Arduino boards, because the pin definition difference.
 Here are two series Arduino platforms suffered from the incompatibility

-- ‧Mega & Mega2560
+- Mega & Mega2560

 Only the following pins can be used for RX in Mega & Mega2560：<br>
 10, 11, 12, 13, 50, 51, 52, 53, 62, 63, 64, 65, 66, 67, 68, 69

-‧ Leonardo & Micro
+- Leonardo & Micro

 Only the following pins can be used for RX in Leonardo & Micro：<br>
 8, 9, 10, 11, 14, 15, 16